E2 Treaty Investor Visa |

 The Barella Global Advantage |

-The E2 investor visa is applied for at the consular level – that is, at a local US embassy or consulate, depending on where you reside.
-Each consular posts has its own set of requirements for how the application should be presented.
-Often, US immigration attorneys based in the United States have little or no experience with filing E2 visas through the various embassies and consulates given their location in the US.
-While this doesn’t necessarily mean they are unqualified to handle the matter on behalf of a client, we strongly recommend retaining a US immigration lawyer based abroad to file the application.
-Barella Global maintains offices in Brussels and London, and has a great deal of experience filing E2 investor visas throughout the European consular posts.
+The firm's Managing Attorney is an experienced E-2 visa lawyer.
+The E-2 investor visa application is processed at the consular level—that is, at a local U.S. embassy or consulate, depending on one's place of residence.
+Each consular post has its own set of requirements for presenting the application.
+Often, U.S. immigration attorneys based in the United States have little or no experience with filing E-2 visas through various embassies and consulates due to their location.
+While this doesn't necessarily disqualify them from handling your case, we strongly recommend retaining a U.S. immigration lawyer based abroad to file the application.
+Barella Global, with offices in London and Brussels, and a presence in Paris, has considerable experience filing E-2 investor visas at the U.S. Embassy in London and across the European consular posts.

 |